ipratham7/Competishun-DA-Assignment/README.md

  SEO: 21% of conversions come from this source.
 Investing in additional advertisements and marketing strategies for these sources can contribute to better conversion rates, increased business growth, and the generation of more leads.

-# All about reasons:
+# All About Reasons:

 ![image](https://github.com/ipratham7/Competishun-DA-Assignment/assets/64377030/b3e54846-2ae7-484b-8edc-8255adb649ce)

 The main reasons for not getting enrolled are affordability (39%) and the desire for offline classes (26%).

-# All about managers' performances:
+# All About Managers' Performances:

 ![image](https://github.com/ipratham7/Competishun-DA-Assignment/assets/64377030/efee9187-6ffd-4c87-8717-5624362d9069)